jbatson5/SCALE-test/docs/MAVRIC.rst

 -  Neighboring cell sizes should not be drastically different.

--  Smaller cell sizes should be used where the adjoint flux is changing rapidly, for example, toward the surfaces of adjoint sources and shields (rather than their interiors).
+-  Smaller cell sizes should be used where the adjoint flux is changing rapidly, such as toward the surfaces of adjoint sources and shields (rather than in their interiors).

-Another aspect to keep in mind is that the source in the forward Monaco Monte Carlo calculation will be a biased, mesh-based source.
+Another aspect to keep in mind is that the source in the forward Monaco Monte Carlo calculation will be a biased mesh-based source.
 Source particles will be selected by first sampling which mesh cell to use and then sampling a position uniformly within that mesh cell that meets the user criteria of “unit=”, “region=”, or “mixture=” if specified.
 The